 - 1. Make sure you are running Fish 3.1+.
 If you are running an Ubuntu LTS release that has an older Fish version, install Fish via the Fish 3.x release series PPA. - 2.
-Install VirtualFish by running: python -m pip install virtualfish - 3.
+The easiest way to install VirtualFish is by running: python -m pip install --user virtualfish.
+If you're using Pipx, it is better to use: pipx install virtualfish. - 3.
 Install the VirtualFish loader by running: